-- The organization is organized for religious or charitable purposes; - The organization spends at least eighty-five per cent of its income in any financial year (April 1 to March 31) on the objects of the organization.
+- The organization is organized for religious or charitable purposes; - The organization spends at least eighty-five percent of its income in any financial year (I April to 3I March) on the objects of the organization.
 If it is unable to do so on account of late receipt of the income during the fiscal year, it may exercise the option to spend it the following year by filing online Form No. 9A.
-Unspent income may also be accumulated for specific projects or a capital purpose for a period ranging from one to five years by filing online form No. 10; - The funds of the organization must be deposited as specified in Section II(5) of the Income Tax Act; - No part of the income or property of the organization may be used or applied directly or indirectly for the benefit of the founder, trustee, relatives of the founder or trustee or a person who has contributed in excess of INR 50,000 to the organization in a financial year; - The organization must file its annual income returns by 30th September (i.e. within six months of the close of the previous fiscal year; - The organization's income must be applied or accumulated in India.
-However, trust income may be applied outside India with the prior permission of the Central Board of Direct Taxes (CBDT) to promote international causes in which India has an interest (such as disaster relief, or a cultural exchange), without being subject to income tax; and - The organization must keep a basic record (name, address, telephone number and PAN) of all donors, particularly those contributing more than Rs 50,000 during the fiscal year. - According to Section 115BBC, introduced under the Finance Act (2006), all anonymous donations to charitable organizations are taxable.
-Finance Act No. 2 (2009), however, carves out the following exception: anonymous donations equaling up to five per cent of the total income of the organization or a sum of Rs 100,000 (whichever is higher) will not be taxed.
-Religious organizations, including, temples, churches, and mosques, are exempt from the provisions of this section.
+Unspent income may also be accumulated for specific projects or a capital purpose for a period ranging from one to five years by filing online form No. 10.
+These Forms must be submitted by 3I August; - The funds of the organization must be deposited as specified in Section 11(5) of the Income Tax Act; - No part of the income or property of the organization may be used or applied directly or indirectly for the benefit of the founder, trustee, relatives of the founder or trustee or a person who has contributed in excess of INR 50,000 to the organization in a financial year; - The organization must file its annual income returns (online in ITR 7) by 31 October as also Audit Report in Form 10B by 30 September; - The organization's income must be applied or accumulated in India.
+However, trust income may be applied outside India with the prior permission of the

+Central Board of Direct Taxes (CBDT) to promote international causes in which India has an interest (such as disaster relief or cultural exchange) without being subject to income tax; and

+- The organization must keep a basic record (name, address, telephone number and Permanent Account Number) of all donors, particularly those contributing more than Rs 50,000 during the fiscal year. - According to Section 115BBC of the Finance Act (2006), anonymous donations to charitable organizations are taxable.
+Finance Act No. 2 (2009), however, carves out the following exception: anonymous donations equaling up to five percent of the total income of the organization or a sum of Rs 100,000 (whichever is higher) will not be taxed.
+Religious organizations, including, temples, churches, and mosques are exempt from the provisions of this section. - The organization must keep proper books of accounts and preserve records for at least ten years.

-Non-religious NPOs must also meet the Income Tax Act's definition of "charitable purpose:" which includes poverty relief; education & yoga; medical relief; preservation of the environment; preservation of monuments, places or objects of artistic or historic interest; and "the advancement of any other object of general public utility."
+Non-religious NPOs must also meet the Income Tax Act's definition of "charitable purpose:" which includes poverty relief; education and yoga; medical relief; preservation of the environment; preservation of monuments, places or objects of artistic or historic interest; and "the advancement of any other object of general public utility."
 An amendment to these provisions in 2015 placed new limits on the final category (i.e. "the advancement of any other object of general public utility"), primarily limiting the permissible scope of economic activity an NPO may carry out without losing its tax-exempt status.
 The amendment provides that if an organization conducts even limited business activity, it will not be eligible for tax exemption unless (a) the business activity is undertaken in the course of advancing an object of general public utility; and (b) the aggregate receipts from the business activity during the previous fiscal year do not exceed twenty percent of the organization's total receipts for that year.